mbeckem/blabber/README.md

 ## Introduction

 Blabber is a simplistic web application that allows users to submit posts and add comments to those posts.
 The front page of Blabber shows only the most recent posts.
-Ever post has its own page, where only the most recent comments are displayed.
+Every post has its own page, where the most recent comments are displayed.

 *Please note that no effort whatsoever has been made to secure this application.
 Do not run it in a public environment.*